G-Geofrey/package_dev/ml/README.rst

 We again use the `Home Credit Default Risk <https://www.kaggle.com/competitions/home-credit-default-risk/data?select=application_train.csv>`_ dataset and plot a few columns.

+First we initiate the plots by passing the dataset.
+If we want to plot specific columns, we pass plot_columns; a dict with variables grouped by their data types e.g {'target': [string name of target column], 'discrete' : [list of discrete columns], 'numeric': [list of numeric columns]}.
+Incase of columns that should use logarithmic scale, we pass ``log_columns``; alist of columns to use logarithmic scale.

+In this example, we simply pass the data and keep the default for the other parameters since we want to plot all columns and we don;t want to have any logarithmoc scales.
+We also use the default palette {1:'red', 0:'deepskyblue'}; you can change to suit you need.

 .. code-block:: python

    # initiate plots